atpar/claims-token/README.md

 - IF the funds are payed in ERC20 tokens (and not in Ether), this token MUST comply to ERC223

 ## Specification

 ### Methods

 #### default function
-The default function behaves differently if Ether or tokens are sent to the contract.
+Anyone can send Ether or tokens to be distributed among token holders.
+The default/fallback function behaves differently if Ether or tokens are sent to the contract.

 In case of funds in Ether any Ether sent to the contract will be added to the fund by the default function.